Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

-The key insight: knowledge is stored in a **Kolmogorov sweetspot**—compressed enough for efficient storage, but structured enough for unambiguous retrieval.
+The key insight: knowledge is stored in a **Kolmogorov sweetspot**: compressed enough for efficient storage, but structured enough for unambiguous retrieval.
 Hallucinations occur when prompts lack sufficient structure to uniquely identify the correct compressed representation.

-#### 4.4.2 The Quantum Superposition Analogy
+#### 4.4.2 The quantum superposition analogy

 Ambiguous prompts create "superpositions" over possible internal concepts: